 Downstairs we were greeted by Olivier Meisonnave, who owns it.
 People with very long memories may recall that Olivier was Kevin Thornton's sommelier before he opened Dax, which explains the long wine list.
 He showed us to our table and we started with the menus.

-To put this into perspective, I have to say that there is a very high level of service in Dax; professional and expert.
-You also have a table set with good napery and quality glassware, which goes some way towards putting the prices into context.
+I have to say that there is a very high level of service in Dax; professional and expert.
+You also have a table set with good napery and quality glassware,

 There were a few starters that looked interesting to me, especially the poussin and the sauté squid.
 Sinéad was torn between a salad with crumbed egg, blue cheese and croutons, and the broccoli soup.